tkarasov/controlled_metagenomics/README.md

   * [vegan (version 2.5.5)](https://cran.r-project.org/web/packages/vegan/index.html)

 ## SCRIPTS
-#### The general pipeline for assessing metagenomic load can be found in this repository
+#### The general pipeline for assessing metagenomic load can be found in this repository though there is a lot of unrelated code here.
 * https://github.com/tkarasov/metagenomics_pipeline

-The manuscript used the pipeline relevant for centrifuge.
+The manuscript used the pipeline for centrifuge.
 * [Script to run the whole pipeline](https://github.com/tkarasov/metagenomics_pipeline/blob/master/centrifuge/final_centrifuge_total_pipeline.sh)

 #### Script-by-Script rundown of the Pipeline to build the metagenome table